ibm-cloud-architecture/refarch-kc-streams/README.md

 ```
 Some open source packages for IBM Streams are required for this application.
 In some cases, specific versions have been selected for compatibility reasons.
-To install these packages, run the follow commands from your python virtual environment.
+To install these packages, run the following commands from your python virtual environment.

 ```bash
 pip install streamsx